-Betty is most well known for her energetic paintings using a unique visual language that expresses the beauty, power and resilience of the land.
-Betty’s signature reds evoke the rocky desert country of Antara, whilst simultaneously suggesting viscera and an unmistakable energy that runs through country.
+Betty is best known for her energetic paintings using a unique visual language that expresses the beauty, power and resilience of the land.
+Her signature reds evoke the rocky desert country of Antara, while also suggesting viscera and an unmistakable energy that runs through country.
 The contrasting areas of white and its subtle tonal shifts are a quiet and patient counterpoint celebrating the subtle strengths and dedication with which Betty and her family have cared for Antara since time immemorial.

 Selected Solo Exhibitions